 Application only to Commercial Property.
 The Commercial Declaration applies to all commercial property anywhere within Vista Field, plus the commercial portion of mixed-use buildings.
-Any residential Parcel within Vista Field will be automatically excluded.
+Any residential Parcel and any residential portions of mixed-use Parcels within Vista Field will be automatically excluded.
 If the use of the Parcel is later changed to commercial, it becomes subject to the Commercial Declaration as uses change.
-The reverse is also true; commercial property that is converted to residential use will no longer be subject to the Commercial Declaration.
+The reverse is also true; commercial property (or any portion thereof) that is converted to residential use will no longer be subject to the Commercial Declaration.

 Commercial Association.
 All commercial property owners within Vista Field will be members of the Commercial Association and pay assessments based on Assigned Value.
-As provided in the

-Commercial Declaration, Assigned Value is based on the appraised value of a commercial Parcel or the commercial portion of a mixed-use property as determined by the Benton County Tax Assessor.
+As provided in the Commercial Declaration, Assigned Value is based on the appraised value of a commercial Parcel or the commercial portion of a mixed-use property as determined by the Benton County Tax Assessor.